Hardmath123/hardmath123.github.io/content/socket-science.md

 room only speaks Finnish.

 Despite these hostile conditions, the Internet works.
-It works because we have protocols--rules that computers in a network obey so that they can all get along.
+It works because we have protocols---rules that computers in a network obey so that they can all get along.

 And you can understand these protocols.
 It's not rocket science: it's socket